cobalt-org/cobalt.rs/tests/fixtures/posts_in_subfolder/README.md

 ## one folder per post

 There is one folder per blog post.
-Especially usefull if there are many associated files to one blog post (pictures, source files, ...)
+Especially useful if there are many associated files to one blog post (pictures, source files, ...)